fe-oct22-make-feature-not-bug/product_catalog_api/README.md

 ## Getting started

-To get started with the Redmi Product Catalog API, follow these steps:
+To get started with the Product Catalog API, follow these steps:

 1. Create your project directory: